influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 ### Create config.ini

-The Python client library allows you to integrate InfluxDB into your application and interact with your InfluxDB instance.
+The Python client library lets you integrate InfluxDB into your application and interact with your InfluxDB instance.
 The client needs the following information to connect to your InfluxDB instance: